 - Personal spending money

-You can also contact UW Study Abroad for a program’s estimated budget from a previous year.
+You can also contact UW Study Abroad for a program’s estimated budget from the previous year.

-Read through the Getting Started page on this website to learn which questions to ask yourself when deciding to study abroad.
+Read the Get Started page to learn which questions to ask yourself when deciding to study abroad.
 Compare programs based on your needs and goals.
 Factors to consider:

 - Number of credits